Dyadic double/debiased machine learning for analyzing determinants of free trade agreements

 Table \ref{tab:simulation_results} summarizes Monte Carlo simulation results.
 The top panel of the table shows results for the conventional double/debiased machine learning without the dyadic cross fitting or the dyadic robust standard errors.
 The bottom panel of the table shows results for our proposed dyadic double/debiased machine learning with the dyadic cross fitting and the dyadic robust standard errors.
 Displayed are simulation results that vary with the sample size $N$, the dimension $\text{dim}(X)$ of $X_{ij}$, and the number $K$ of folds for the dyadic cross fitting.
 Displayed statistics include the simulation mean of $\check\theta$, the simulation bias of $\check\theta$, the simulation standard deviation of $\check\theta$, the simulation root mean squared error of $\check\theta$, the simulation inter-quartile range of $\check\theta$, and the simulation coverage frequencies for nominal sizes of 90\% and 95\%.

 First, compare the top panel and bottom panel of the table in terms of simulation statistics of the estimates.
-Notice that the conventional ML (without accounting for dyadic data) produces biased estimates of $\check{\theta}$, while the dyadic ML produces less biased estimates.
+Notice that the conventional DML (without accounting for dyadic data) produces biased estimates of $\check{\theta}$, while the dyadic DML produces less biased estimates.
 Recall that the conventional cross fitting works under independent sampling, while dyadic data are not independent.
 As such, for dyadic data, conventional cross fitting may not be able to remove over-fitting biases.
 On the other hand, the simulation results support the claim that dyadic cross fitting accounts for dyadic dependence and is successful in removing over-fitting biases.